freeCompilerCamp/freecompilercamp.github.io/_posts/2020-06-18-rose-complex-types.markdown

 ## F. Additional Resources ##
 * ROSE provides a library function that takes in a call expression and fills a vector with a set of function declarations that could be called.
 If a callee cannot be determined exactly (as in the case with a function pointer), the set of functions returned is an overapproximation.
 The [CallGraph.h](http://rosecompiler.org/ROSE_HTML_Reference/CallGraph_8h_source.html) header contains this function `CallTargetSet::getPropertiesForExpression`.
 * The [ROSE HTML reference page](http://rosecompiler.org/ROSE_HTML_Reference/index.html) contains a full doxygenerated API that may be helpful in writing your own tools that search for specific types in the AST.
+Classes referenced in this tutorial can also be viewed here for more information.
 * The [ROSE User manual](http://rosecompiler.org/uploads/ROSE-UserManual.pdf) contains some more information about AST queries in Chapter 6.

 Source file for this page: [link](https://github.com/freeCompilerCamp/freecompilercamp.github.io/blob/master/_posts/2020-06-18-rose-complex-types.markdown)